Applications. From Healthcare to Artificial Intelligence.

 Human Factors | Anthropometric | Size and Fit

 The traditional mass production of garments has been based on the measurements of one average customer represented as a single fit (or size) model and the subsequent creation of other sizes based on proportional increases.
-This approach ignores the wide variety of body shape types within each size category thus creating garments that do not fit many consumers and cause supply chain inefficiencies.
-To address these discrepancies, 3dMD customer teams are actively capturing body type variations within a size category, as well as population samples with meaningful ethnic and age diversity, to modify their legacy sizing systems.
-Additionally, with current supply chain disruptions to the traditional brick-and-mortar retailers, 3dMD customer teams are evaluating local Make-to-Order opportunities.
-3dMD systems provide workflow efficiencies that optimize the Episode of Encounter per consumer ensuring a positive experience with no physical contact and social distancing.
-Whether it is producing well-functioning safety gear, developing a better fitting shoe or glove, improving performance sportswear and uniforms, or designing seats that improve comfort, 3dMD captures the individual consumer’s dynamics and anatomical 3D shape and size image precisely and economically.
+This approach ignores the wide variety of body shape types within each size category thus creating garments that do not fit many consumers and causing supply chain inefficiencies for manufacturers and retailers.
+To address these discrepancies, 3dMD customer teams are actively capturing Real-World body type variations within a size category, as well as population samples with meaningful ethnic and age diversity, to modify their legacy sizing systems.
+Additionally, with the current trend for traditional brick-and-mortar retailers, 3dMD customer teams are evaluating local Make-to-Order opportunities.
+3dMD systems provide workflow efficiencies that optimize the Episode of Encounter per consumer ensuring a positive experience with no physical contact.
+Whether it is producing well-functioning safety gear, developing a better fitting shoe or glove, improving performance sportswear and uniforms, or designing seats that improve comfort, 3dMD captures the individual consumer’s dynamics and Real-World anatomical 3D shape and size data precisely and economically.
 In 2016 a 3dMD customer team integrated 3dMD into the first pilot on-demand apparel production pipeline where the consumer is imaged with 3dMD upon arrival and the garment is subsequently manufactured prior to departure from the facility.

 Genetics | Biomarkers